MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-windowsspeech/packages/windowsspeech/overview.md

 ### Setup and Usage

 Please refer to the [Setup](../../../mrtk3-core/packages/core/subsystems/texttospeechsubsystem.md#setup) and [Using TextToSpeechSubsystem](../../../mrtk3-core/packages/core/subsystems/texttospeechsubsystem.md#using-texttospeechsubsystem) sections of the `TextToSpeechSubsystem` article.
-Note that for `WindowsTextToSpeechSubsystem`, a configuration asset is not needed; however it can be useful to set custom voices.
+Note that for `WindowsTextToSpeechSubsystem`, a configuration asset is used to select the `Voice` used.

 > [!NOTE]
 > As the names suggest, `WindowsKeywordRecognitionSubsystem`, `WindowsDictationSubsystem`, and `WindowsTextToSpeechSubsystem` only work on the Windows standalone and UWP platforms.